MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/toastschema/element-image.md

 ---
-Description: Specifies an image used in the toast template.
+description: Specifies an image used in the toast template.
 Search.Product: eADQiWindows 10XVcnh
 title: image
 ms.assetid: 29c4061d-bfe4-4f24-b484-2df25a48e98e